Home-warehouse/warehouse-api/README.rst

 #.
 Move files from ``dist`` directory to nginx hosted files directory
 #.
 Go to http://localhost:5000/
 #.
 See home-warehouse logs to copy generated password
 #.
-Login to admin account with username: ``home-warehouse@mail.com`` and generated password, after it, it is advised to change account password
+Login to admin account with email: ``home-warehouse@mail.com`` and generated password, after it, it is advised to change account password

 ===========